MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-configure-orchestrator-database-connections.md

 ## Create a new database on a new database server

+Follow these steps to create a new database on a new database server:

 1. Run the Orchestrator Setup Wizard, and install a new management server.
 2. On the **Configure the database server** page in the setup wizard, point to the new database server.
 3. After you add a new DB server to your deployment, you must also run `permissionsconfig`, and then export and import the service master key to the new database server.

 ## Next steps

-- Learn more about how to change the Orchestrator database at [How to Change the Orchestrator Database](how-to-change-the-orchestrator-database.md).
+Learn more about how to change the Orchestrator database at [How to Change the Orchestrator Database](how-to-change-the-orchestrator-database.md).